Program

 -

-9.35am Plenary 1: Echoes across the pacific – in conversation with Jemine Bryon
+9.35am Plenary 1: Echoes across the Pacific – in conversation with Jemine Bryon

 This session will look at lessons the Housing and Urban Development department (USA) has learned about funding and financing homelessness responses in the US context; the integration of lived experience perspectives into decision-making; disaster recovery approaches to rehousing people following natural disasters – and how these approaches are being adapted to rehouse people experiencing rough sleeping; and the alignment of health and housing resources to address and prevent homelessness.